NTDXYG/BASHEXPLAINER/README.md

 ## Ⅵ Comparison results (with the experimental results of different dataset split)

-Experimental results in the paper:
+We randomly split our datasets three times with different random seeds.
+The detailed comparison result are shown as follows  and the comparison results confrm the effectiveness of our proposed method.

+Comparison result with the first data split(recorded in the paper):

 ![](./figs/round1.PNG)

-Experimental results of disrupting data set 1:
+Comparison result with the second data split:

 ![](./figs/round2.PNG)

-Experimental results of disrupting data set 2:
+Comparison result with the third data split:

 ![](./figs/round3.PNG)

-## Ⅶ Human Study Example
+## Ⅶ A sample of  questionnaire used in our human study

 ![](./figs/human.png)